AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/configuration-options.md

 ## Audience metadata configuration {#audience-metadata-configuration}

-This component allows you to configure how audiences/segments are programmatically created, updated, or deleted in your destination.
+This component allows you to configure how audiences are programmatically created, updated, or deleted in your destination.
 For file-based destinations, it allows you to set up a notification whenever files are successfully delivered to your destination.
 You can configure this functionality via the [audience-templates endpoint](../metadata-api/create-audience-template.md).

 ## Next steps {#next-steps}